gjheij/linescanning/doc/source/usage.rst

     $ master -m 14

 Once you're satisfied with the surface reconstruction, you can proceed with fMRIprep_.
 First, we'll run the *anatomical workflow* only.
 This is to safe some time, because these steps we need to do iteratively; if you're already confident in the reconstruction, you can use ``-t func`` to include functional data in fMRIprep_ as well.
+If you have multiple tasks in your session and you'd like to preprocess only a particular task, you can specify ``-t <task ID>`` instead of ``-t func``.
+Alternatively, you can use ``-u <config file>`` (see `DIR_SCRIPTS/misc/fmriprep_config.json`).
+I use this because most of my sessions will have line-scanning data that cannot be preprocessed by fMRIprep_.
+Therefore, I use `DIR_SCRIPTS/misc/fmriprep_config.json` to only include data from `ses-1`.

 .. code:: bash

     $ master -m 15 # spinoza_fmriprep
     $ master -m 15 -t func
+    $ master -m 15 -t $TASK_SES1 # preprocess a specific task (maps to '--task-ID' from fMRIprep)

 We then proceed by denoising the functional data using Pybest_.
 This takes the ``confound``-file generated by fMRIprep_ and denoised the functional data.
-By default I do this in ``fsnative``, so if you want a different space to be processed you'll need to adapt ``spinoza_denoising`` accordingly.
+By default I do this in ``fsnative``, so if you want a different space to be processed you'll need to adapt ``spinoza_setup`` accordingly (`PYBEST_SPACE`).
+Pybest_ also requires the newest version of *nilearn*, so you need to run this in a python environment that has access to this.
+Alternatively, you can specify `PYBEST_ENV` in the setup file to run Pybest_ in.

 .. code:: bash